MewsSystems/gitbook-connector-api/operations/cancellationpolicies.md

 ## Get all cancellation policies

 > ### Restricted!
-> This operation is currently in beta-test and as such it is subject to change.</strong>
+> This operation is currently in beta-test and as such it is subject to change.

 Returns all cancellation policies, filtered by services, rate groups and other filters.
 Note this operation uses [Pagination](../guidelines/pagination.md).